A career in counseling is a way. ETBU makes it possible.

 As you consider graduation training in counseling, please browse through our website to learn more about our faculty, the program requirements and course offerings, and the application and admission process.
 Certainly, feel free to contact us with any questions you might have about graduate training in counseling at ETBU.

-For further information fill out the online "Graduate Interest Information Form", or contact Dr. Lynn New, Dean of the School of Natural and Social Sciences and Chair of the Department of Behavioral Sciences, or Dr. David Deel, the Program Director for the Master of Arts in Counseling program, at the following:
+For further information fill out the online "Graduate Interest Information Form", or contact Dr. Lynn New, Dean of the School of Natural and Social Sciences and Chair of the Department of Behavioral Sciences, or Dr. LaShondra Manning, the Program Director for the Master of Arts in Clinical Mental Health Counseling program, at the following: